maglub/soe-ubuntu/README.md

 # Vagrant -> set up a new vagrant image

-Create a VM in Virtual Box with 2 NICs, an 8GB hard disk, and mount the iso image
+This section will describe how you set up a VM in Virtual Box with 2 NICs, an 8GB hard disk, mount the iso image and boot it up for installation.

-* Nic1 -> NAT -> Add port forwarding tcp port 2222 to 22
+* Nic1 -> NAT -> Add port forwarding tcp port 9999 to 22, so that you can easily ssh into your system with "ssh -p 9999 ops@localhost" after installation
 * Nic2 -> Host only adapter vboxnet0
 * Mount soe-ubuntu.iso file of choice
+* Boot up the VM for installation

 ```
 #--- choose your own vmName and isoImage location